brootaylor/brootaylor-v2/sites/eleventy/src/_content/pages/homepage.md

 permalink: "/index.html"

-date: 2023-04-06T18:39:00
+date: 2023-04-06T22:52:00

 priority: 1
 ---

 I find I’m well suited to and enjoy roles that balance the user & developer experiences and empower the team to write great code in whatever way feels right to them, while ensuring that the user experience is not negatively impacted. {.call-out}

 Even though I've done this web building thing for a while now, I certainly haven't got it all figured out.
-I'm still learning and I'm guessing you are as well.
+I'm still learning and I imagine you are as well.

----

 I'd love to [hear from you](/contact) if you think I may be able to help out with your next project &mdash; or if you'd just like to say hi. 👋